saboorElahi/BloomFilter/README.md

 # How to run ?
 - Download the cpp file (was tested in visual studio)
-- Download the dict.txt file (This is dictionary which contains the correct spellings of word).Put it in same directory as above cpp file
+- Download the dict.txt file (This is dictionary which contains the correct spellings of words).
+Put it in same directory as above cpp file
 - Download check.txt or make a new file yourself in which you want to check the spelling mistakes.